-- What are the main points and core idea of your app?
+- What are the main points and core ideas of your app?

 - What are your goals for the app?

-- What exact features and functions you want out of your app?
+- What exact features and functions do you want out of your app?

 - Have you prepared some UI/UX sketches ready to convey what you have in mind?

-- What you want to achieve, an MVP or full-featured app?
+- What do you want to achieve, an MVP or full-featured app?